-You are required to participate in eight (8) graded discussion forums.
-Discussion forums are on a variety of topics associated with the courses modules.
+You are required to participate in eight graded discussion forums.
+Discussion forums are on a variety of topics associated with the course modules.
 There is also an ungraded but required introduction forum in Module 1.

 You are required to complete a cumulative midterm written assignment within module 5.

 Synchronous events will be held during modules 2, 4, 6, and 7 of the semester.
-Students will dial into a teleconference number (provided by your mentor) at a set time.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.

 Students will be organized into teams and will prepare for and conduct a live negotiation.

 You will work throughout the term to create a personal “Best Practices for Negotiation Manual” that will serve as your final project.
 This final project will require you to apply the knowledge you have gained in a 2,000- to 2,500-word report (8 to 10 pages which typical font and spacing) outlining and analyzing best practices in bargaining and negotiation.

 A fuller description of the final project is available in the Final Project section of the course Web site.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows: